-First, note that HRV is always calculated.
-It is not measured.
-It is not a physical quantity.
+Heart Rate Variability (HRV) is always calculated—it is not measured, it is not a physical quantity.
 While these statements are also true of any computation of heart rate (see “How do I compute heart rate?”), HRV is a step further removed from any physical measurement.
 Heart rate is computed from the intervals between heart beats.
 Heart rate variability is computed from the patterns in these intervals over more extended periods of time.

 Interest in HRV derives from the understanding that the exact timing of heart beats is regulated by multiple physiological inputs and the expectation that the extent to which any particular input dominates the others can be inferred from an in-depth analysis of that timing.
 Several algorithms have been proposed to quantify the variation.
 Most can be categorized by whether comparisons are made between times directly or by first converting the time series data to frequency space.

 AcqKnowledge first introduced HRV analysis as an automated routine via computation of the power spectral density (i.e., conversion to frequency space).
 In older versions, this analysis is simply called “Heart Rate Variability.”
 In AcqKnowledge 4.4 and above, the same routine is found under “Analysis > HRV and RSA > Single-epoch HRV – Spectral.”
 The same analysis can be run independently on multiple segments via “Analysis > HRV and RSA > Multi-epoch HRV and RSA – Spectral.”

 Frequency-based methods of computing HRV require an estimation of the power spectral density (PSD) of inter-beat (also called R-R) intervals over time.
 There is no standard method for estimating PSD.
 AcqKnowledge performs the estimation by